makscraft/mv-core/README.md

 # MV framework core
 This repo contains the core classes and admin panel of [MV framework](https://github.com/makscraft/mv-framework).
-You can update your MV project with the latest version of core and admin panel.
+You can update your MV project by syncing it with the latest version of the core and admin panel.

 Updating via composer
 ---